 In addition to dashboards, you also have options to add charts to reports and record page layouts.
 Read on to learn how to visualize data with report charts and dashboard components.

-Meet the dashboard builder, your way to visualize your data for easy consumption at-a-glance.
+Dashboard builder is your way to visualize your data for easy consumption at-a-glance.
 Launch the dashboard builder from the Dashboards tab by clicking New Dashboard.
-Enter a name for your dashboard and click Create.
+Enter a name for your dashboard, and click Create.

 ||Use a chart when you want to show data graphically.
 You can choose from various chart types.|